import warnings

 """

 Get a binary mask for the region of reconstruction.
-By default, the mask is the largest possible circle
+By default, the mask is an ellipse inscribed in

-inscribed on the longest edge of the 2D recon_shape[0:2].
-The radius of this circle can be reduced by
+the edges of the 2D recon_shape[0:2].
+The size of this ellipse can be reduced by setting

-setting crop_radius_pixels or crop_radius_fraction, either of which is subtracted from the radius.
-Only one
+crop_radius_pixels or crop_radius_fraction, either of which is subtracted from the ellipse axes.
+Only

 Args:

-crop_radius_pixels (int): Number of pixels to subtract from the radius before creating the mask.
+crop_radius_pixels (int): Number of column-pixel-equivalent pixels to subtract from radius.

-crop_radius_fraction (float): Fraction to subtract from the radius before creating the mask.
+crop_radius_fraction (float): Fraction to subtract from each axis radius.

 Returns: